Nick-Zoc/Nick-Zoc/README.md

 # 👋 Hi, I'm Naitik Joshi (Nick-Zoc)

-🎓 I’m a IT student living in Kathmandu, Nepal.
+🎓 I’m a IT student at Islington College.
+In Kathmandu, Nepal.
 💻 Passionate about software development, robotics, and AI.

 ---